Maison Bon Samaritain

 More recently, part of the property has been cleared and dedicated to agronomy, providing not only nutritious fruits and vegetables for the residents, but also as a source of much-needed income for MBS.

 In addition to the repairs to the facilities, improvement in care for the residents has been a top priority.
-Nursing staffing and oversight has been increased, which has had a significant impact on the health and quality of life of the residents.
+Nursing staffing and oversight have been increased, which has had a significant impact on the health and quality of life of the residents.

 Immersion groups visiting Gros Morne, often students from Mercy-affiliated high schools and colleges, have also helped to make a positive difference.
 The volunteers have pitched in to paint resident rooms and hallways and make minor repairs.
 Maison Bon Samaritain is looking forward to again welcoming these generous people when conditions allow.